cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

 **Mapped Operations:**

-  * `cloudify.interfaces.relationship_lifecycle.unlink`: detaches the volume from the server.
+  * `cloudify.interfaces.relationship_lifecycle.unlink`: detaches the server from the port.
     * **Inputs:**
       * `openstack_config` see the [Openstack Configuration](#openstack-configuration).